What is Neurofeedback?

 - Our software, maps, and databases are updated monthly.
 This is a higher cost for us, but ensures that our clients have the latest assessment and treatment protocols.

-- The technology in almost all other clinics relies on brain changes that are rewarded when the change is randomly in the desired direction.
+- The technology in some clinics relies on brain changes that are rewarded when the change is randomly in the desired direction.
 Because it is random, it is a slower process of learning.
-We use photic induction to move the brain to the desired state right away.
+We use photic induction to move the brain to the desired state.
 Then we use visual and auditory feedback to train this desired state.
 This is a much more efficient approach.